ralarcon/dotnetcore-containerized-sql/README.md

 - dotnet
 ---

-# Sample Containerized ASP.NET Core and SQL Database for GitHub Actions
+# Containerized ASP.NET Core and SQL Database for GitHub Actions

 This is repo contains a sample ASP.NET Core application which uses an Azure SQL database as backend.
 The web app is containerized and deployed to Azure Web Apps for Containers using by using GitHub Actions.